ECB is ready to act but governments must reform, says Draghi

 Draghi pressed governments to do more to support growth by passing reforms.

-“These include reducing barriers to entry for new firms and young people, and removing burdens on business like complex tax and labor laws or distortionary regulations,” he said.
-“Reforms to the labor market are also essential”.
+“These include reducing barriers to entry for new firms and young people, and removing burdens on business like complex tax and labour laws or distortionary regulations,” he said.
+“Reforms to the labour market are also essential”.

 He also pressed governments to push ahead with their plans for a European banking union.